OfficeDev/office-docs/Ignite18/Outlook_Add-in_Lab/Lab.md

 1. Create a folder on your local drive and name it `my-outlook-addin`.
 This is where you'll create the files for your add-in.

-1. Navigate to your new folder.
+1. Navigate to your new folder by running the following command from teh command prompt.

     ```
     cd my-outlook-addin
     ```

 1. Use the Yeoman generator to create an Outlook Add-in project.
-Run the following command and then answer the prompts as follows:
+Run the following command from the command prompt and then answer the prompts as shown below:

     ```
     yo office